 Children who receive the right sort of support and encouragement during these years will be creative and adventurous learners throughout their lives.

 Early Learning Goals at the end of Reception

 Throughout the Foundation Stage the children will have learnt across all areas of learning, towards achieving the Early Learning Goals.
 All children are assessed against these goals at the end of the Reception year.

 Each child’s level of development is assessed against the early learning goals (above).
 Practitioners will indicate whether children are meeting expected levels of development:

-- Exceeding, , beyond expected levels of development for age
+- Expected - have reached the expected level of development for age

 Communication and language